Performing Mentorship: Investigating Mentorship in 4 Arts for Social Change Creative Spaces and Contexts

 This study will contribute to our understanding of mentorship as reciprocal and generative.
 Theorizing of mentorship as performance will provide new language, relationships, and insights into the dynamics of mentorship within educational and creative spaces and expand dialogue on how performative research methods are viable alternatives for portraying artists’ engagement in educational and artistic inquiries.
 This research will prepare graduate students, early career scholars, and community professionals with the knowledge and skills needed to problem-solve and build professional relationships across diverse communities.
 Finally, it will offer new models of mentorship for ASC that foreground the fluidity and complexity of artistic practices in lights of social innovation.

-SExT: Sex Education by Theatre, a field study of the SSHRC-funded Performing Mentorship project led by Dr. Shira Taylor is a culturally-inclusive, theatre-based, peer education workshop and performance program that engages youth on topics relating to sexual and mental health.
+SExT: Sex Education by Theatre, a field study of the SSHRC-funded Performing Mentorship project led by Dr. Shira Taylor and Youth Community Researchers is a culturally-inclusive, theatre-based, peer education workshop and performance program that engages youth on topics relating to sexual and mental health.
 Check out our series of COVID-19 videos, made 6 feet apart!

 Best Vaxxed Friends: It’s the #BestVaxxedFriends 👯💉 rolling up to tell you all about living your best vaxxed life!